Bali Metro

-The Bali Mass Rapid Transit (Moda Raya Terpadu Bali; Bali MRT), or officially known as the Bali Urban Subway, is a rapid transit system that is currently being built in Bali, Indonesia.
-It is part of a government plan to ease traffic within the Denpasar metropolitan area in a project called the Bali Provincial Government Urban Railway.
+The Bali Mass Rapid Transit (Moda Raya Terpadu Bali; Bali MRT), or officially known as the Bali Urban Subway or Bali Metro, was a planned rapid transit system in Bali, Indonesia.
+In August 2026 Governor of Bali (I Wayan Koster) announced that the Metro system had been abandoned in favour of Light rail due to a lack of private investment.

+It was part of a government plan to ease traffic within the Denpasar metropolitan area in a project called the Bali Provincial Government Urban Railway.

-A groundbreaking ceremony was held in September 2024, but construction has not started yet.
-Line 1 connecting Ngurah Rai International Airport to Cemagi and Line 2 connecting Ngurah Rai International Airport to Nusa Dua is estimated to open in 2031.
+A groundbreaking ceremony was held in September 2024, but no construction had started between then and August 2026 when it was cancelled as noticed by journalists in April 2026.
+Line 1 connecting Ngurah Rai International Airport to Cemagi and Line 2 connecting Ngurah Rai International Airport to Nusa Dua was originally estimated to open in 2031.

 Background

 Bali is the main tourist destination hub and largest population center of the Lesser Sunda Islands in Indonesia, harbouring 4.5 million inhabitants, of which nearly half are located in Denpasar metropolitan area.
 It is estimated that over 1 million residents and tourists commute daily in Denpasar metropolitan area each day.
 Transport issues are attracting increasing political attention with the government.
 Over 5.2 million international tourists visited Bali in 2023.
 Denpasar is the busiest entry port to Indonesia ahead of Jakarta and Batam.
 In 2019, around 1.3 million of foreign tourists came from Australia, 1.1 million from China, and 0.4 million from India.
 Meanwhile, 9.5 million domestic tourists visited Bali in 2023.

 The idea of constructing an MRT in Bali appeared in 2022 after COVID-19 and recovery in tourism arrivals, because of congested and hazardous roads, and in popular and built-up areas, gridlock frustrates locals and tourists.